Brian Kerr (Irish football manager)

-Early days
+Early life

-Kerr was born in Dublin, growing up in Drimnagh, a suburb in south west Dublin.
-He began playing football for noted schoolboy side Crumlin United along with future world champion athlete Eamonn Coghlan.
-He also boxed with Drimnagh Boxing Club as his father, the internationally famous many-time Irish Amateur bantamweight champion Frankie Kerr, was a coach there.
-At age 13, Kerr took his first coaching role when appointed to the Crumlin United vacant manager position.
-He gained employment in University College Dublin as a trainee technician, while following his football interests.
+Brian Kerr was born on 5 March 1953 in Dublin.
+The youngest of five children, he grew up in Drimnagh, at the time a south-western suburban area of Dublin.
+One of Kerr's childhood friends in Drimnagh was future Olympic athlete and world champion runner, Eamonn Coughlan.
+Kerr began playing football for local schoolboy side Crumlin United along with Coughlan.
+He also took up boxing at Drimnagh Boxing Club where his father, Frankie Kerr, was a coach.
+Frankie had been an amateur boxing champion at bantamweight, travelling internationally for fights, and later took over the boxing club at Trinity College Dublin.
+At age 13, Kerr assumed his first coaching role when he took charge of the under-11 team at Crumlin United.
+Other sources have reported that he actually managed the under-12 team at age 15 or the under-13 team at age 18.
+In January 1968, when Kerr was still only 14, his father Frankie died from pneumonia at the age of 51.

+Kerr gained employment in the botany department at University College Dublin as a trainee technician, while following his football interests.
 Kerr, although playing for Shelbourne B team, realised he did not possess enough talent to make it to the top as a footballer and at an early age decided to concentrate on coaching.

 Kerr was then invited by Liam Tuohy to manage Shamrock Rovers B side in 1974.
 Kerr managed the Irish Technical Schools team during this time.
 He was reserve team manager at Shelbourne in 1978 and after a stint playing for Bluebell United, he was appointed assistant manager at Shels in 1983.
 The following season, he moved to Home Farm.

 Kerr coached under Liam Tuohy with the Irish youth side that reached the World Cup finals in 1985.
 He resigned in April 1986.
 Soon after he was appointed assistant manager at Drogheda United under Mick Lawlor but left following Lawlor's resignation in November 1986.